S4GU4R0/splay/src/howto.md

 cards have emoji icons along the bottom that perform various actions when clicked.

-this page is also a working copy of domino. toggle into unlocked mode with the 🔓 icon on the toolbar, and made your own changes.
+this page is also a working copy of splay. toggle into unlocked mode with the 🔓 icon on the toolbar, and made your own changes.

 ## keyboard shortcuts